What is a Hydroelectric Plant Technician?

 What does a Hydroelectric Plant Technician do?

-Hydroelectric plant technicians must usually juggle a long list of important duties.
-They monitor the plant's performance, make minor repairs, and redistribute the work load of the plant's various generators so as to achieve maximum energy generation without damaging any part of it.
+Hydroelectric plant technicians juggle a long list of important duties.
+They monitor the plant's performance, make minor repairs, and redistribute the work load of the plant's various generators so as to achieve maximum energy generation without damaging anything.

 A hydroelectric plant technician must also often install expensive equipment, inspect it and replace, or repair it if necessary.
 Safety is a major issue at a hydroelectric plant, so technicians must know the approved safety procedures and stringently abide by those rules.
 Those with managerial or supervisory authority must also verify that everyone working under them is compliant with the posted best practices.